HanGeyser85/sudoku-solver-2.0/README.md

 # sudoku-solver-2.0
-This wills erve as a reimagination of my previos solvers but in C# instead of standalone projects writen in Java.
+This will serve as a reimagination of my previous solvers but in C# instead of standalone projects writen in Java.